 We are all waiting until LIDAR becomes effective for use on a UAV.
 Several versions are out with fair accuracies and high price tags.
 Development is happening daily because of the great potential of the application.
 I’ll look at these and report as they become available.

 One of the best things to come along for improved close-range photogrammetry is precision GPS.
 The Applanix chips (Trimble) have made geo-referencing images more accurate and easier.
 When an image is correctly geo-tagged, post-processing is quicker and the resulting 3D information is more accurate.
-Combine this exacting geo-tagging and good images and accuracy gets much better.
+Combine this exacting geo-tagging and good images and accuracy get much better.
 This makes our fieldwork more efficient and the results in the office better.
 In my opinion, this is the go-to solution; for now.

-Pix 4D is still the easiest post-processing software, my issue is the same data-set run multiple times yields different results and residuals.
+Pix 4D is still the easiest post-processing software, my issue is the same data set run multiple times yields different results and residuals.
 As with any processing of imaging data, check to many ground control points to verify accuracy.
 UAS Master from Trimble is a robust application with the ability to fully incorporate precision GPS orientation from the Applanix chip.
 I use the software on a regular basis but am hesitant about training users.
 When you know how all the aspects of the program interface you can do some great things.
 When first learning post-processing, there are too many variables in the software to “just click a few icons” and get a result like in other applications.
 That Power can be a pain to use sometimes.
 Rumors are that there will be some easier workflows coming in future versions, I’ll keep you updated.

 Always collect a TON of control/checkpoints so you know how good the results actually are.
-We earn our money back in the office slowly going over data, cleaning up the point cloud and shipping the client a good surface.
+We earn our money back in the office slowly going over data, cleaning up the point cloud modeling, and shipping the client a good surface.